 - Continually observe these differences until the start.

 - If in doubt, pick the side nearest the shore.
 This is especially true if the next mark is near a shore.
+There will often be an advantaged zone close to, but not right at the shore.

 - Sail fast to the advantage.
 The first boats to reach it will get the lead.